-Bed bugs are a parasitic insect that feed off of human blood.
+Bed bugs are a parasitic insect that feeds off of human blood.
 These insects are known for being difficult to get rid of.
 When it comes to treating infestations, pest control experts or exterminators are the common ways to go.
 Fortunately, there are a couple ways to cure the problem.
 You can inscetatides, or the mechanical / natural approach.

 There are 300 registered products under seven main chemical classes of pesticides.
 These are the chemicals that pest control experts and exterminators would use on your home to cure the problem.
 These are also found in store-bought products that kill bed bugs.